Plan to Pivot

 Plan to Pivot outlines a very different approach to management that highlights flexibility, responsiveness, and agility.

-• Plan to Pivot describes how the increasing frequency of events like climate change and political unrest, along with globalization, technology, and communications, are confirming that risk is accelerating, businesses are more volatile, and organizations are (or should be) trying to understand how to prepare to Pivot away from the next crisis and toward stability and opportunity.
+In the book Plan to Pivot, I describe how the increasing frequency of events like climate change and political unrest, along with globalization, technology, and communications are examples of businesses operating in volatile environments and how organizations are (or should be) building the muscle memory to prepare to Pivot away from the next crisis and toward sustainability and opportunity.

 Plan to look ahead.
-Plan to Pivot.
-Plan to Communicate.
-All will be needed in the years ahead.
+Plan to pivot.
+Plan to communicate.
+These imperatives will define the organizations that thrive in the years ahead.

 Chapter 1: Plan to Win or Why Bother?